 John Vandermeer CMI is a certified member in good standing with (International Association of Certified Home Inspectors) in addition to being a certified graduate of the Carson Dunlop Home Inspection College.

 On average, a home inspection should take two to three hours to perform.
 If you’re dealing with a large home, a fixer-upper or an older home, the inspection could take even longer.
 Don’t hire someone who promises to be in and out within an hour, as this is too short a time to properly inspect a home.

 Keep in mind that it’s not a home inspector’s job to inspect things that can’t be seen.
-The inspection won’t reveal any wiring problems hidden behind drywall or any mold problems under the shower tiles.
+The inspection won’t reveal any wiring problems hidden behind drywall or mold problems behind walls or under the shower tiles.

-With that said, an inspector should evaluate every possible visible place in your home, including the roof, basement and attic.
+With that said, an inspector should evaluate every possible visible place in the house, including the roof, basement and attic.
 The home inspector should be in physical shape to access these places, even if a ladder is required.

-We go through your future home, top to bottom, examining all the visible components.
-Our inspections average just under 3 hours.
+Vandermeer Home Inspections go through your future home, top to bottom, examining the visible components.
+Our inspections average just over 3 ½ hours.

 5. What Type Of Equipment Will Be Used?

 If all the Home Inspector brings to the Inspection is a flashlight, you've likely picked the wrong Inspector.
 The equipment doesn't have to be fancy, but it needs to do the job.
 A Home Inspector who hasn't bothered to purchase the right equipment for home inspections, is the wrong inspector.
 Expect to see electrical testing devices, a digital moisture meter, cameras, levels, ladders, extendible mirrors, circuit testers, etc.